 The early tradition of making important contributions by means of original research continues today, and several of our research faculty have earned national reputations for the quality of their work.
 The current portfolio deals with health services research and areas of interest include prevention, HIT, diabetes, primary care measures, and practice transformation.

 We were invited to establish a clinical office on the MCV Campus 23 years after our founding; we opened our Nelson Family Medicine office in 1993.
 Dr. Tony Kuzel, who became the Department’s third Chair in 2003, and Dr. Michelle Whitehurst-Cook, the SOM Senior Associate Dean for Admissions, have cared for patients there from the beginning.
 At about the same time, MCV Hospitals opened the Hayes E. Willis Health Center in south-central Richmond to provide access to primary care services in an underserved area of the city.
 Both of these sites now have social work and mental health professionals providing comprehensive, integrated primary care.
 Together these two clinics see approximately 24,000 visits annually and are important sites for our educational and practice-based research programs.
-We also now have administrative oversight of the family physicians who are part of MCV Physicians and who practice in community settings, in Richmond’s West End (VCU Health at Mayland Medical Center) and Southside Virginia (VCU Health at Tanglewood in Bracey).
+We also now have administrative oversight of the family physicians who are part of MCV Physicians and who practice in community settings, in Richmond’s West End at VCU Health at Mayland Medical Center.
 In July 2016, Dr. Crossman became our Vice Chair for Medical Education and Clinical Programs and collaborates to ensure the successful operation of the MCVP primary care clinics.
 As a department, we want to ensure that we take great care of each patient we serve, but we are also passionate about helping achieve the triple aim of better health, better care, and lower costs for defined populations.

 Initially, Family Medicine’s only connection with medical students was through the family medicine interest group.
 Our earliest formal presence in the curriculum was the required community medicine clerkship which was coordinated by our department; it was primary care focused but not exclusively family medicine.
 This clerkship eventually became the required Family Medicine clerkship which has for many years been one of the highest rated VCU SOM clerkship and exceeded national clerkship rankings.